-17.8 Dynamic Inventory and private IPs
+17.13 Dynamic Inventory and private IP addresses

-By default, Tower only shows instances in a VPC that have an Elastic IP (EIP) associated with them.
+By default, Tower only shows instances in a VPC that have an Elastic IP (EIP) address associated with them.
 To view all of your VPC instances, perform the following steps:

 - In the Tower interface, select your inventory. - Click on the group that has the Source set to AWS, and click on the Source tab. - In the "Source Variables" box, enter: vpc_destination_variable: private_ip_address